18 Top-Rated Places to Visit in Europe in Summer

 View over the beach on Tenerife

 Tenerife tops the list of the best places to get married in the world.
 Once you catch sight of its magnificent sandy beaches, dazzling cerulean waves, and lush nature reserves, you'll understand why: it's utterly romantic.
 A hot spot for travelers to Europe in summer, Tenerife is one of the best places to visit in the Canary Islands.

-Most visitors spend the majority of their time digging their toes into the soft sand during summer, but you'd be amiss to skip a visit to the remarkable Teide National Park.
+Most visitors spend the majority of their time digging their toes into the soft sand beaches during summer, but you'd be amiss to skip the other attractions of Tenerife, including a visit to the remarkable Teide National Park.
 Pack comfy walking shoes and plenty of water if you're planning to hike this volcano, the third highest in the world.

-During summer in Tenerife, you can expect dry, sunny skies with temperatures sometimes tipping the thermometer over the 28-degree Celsius mark.
-You'll be sharing the streets with many other tourists from across the globe since this is one of the best places to visit in Europe in summer, so it's best to book your hotel and dinner reservations well in advance.
+You'll be sharing the streets with many other tourists from across the globe since this is one of the best places to visit in Europe in the summer.
+Be sure to book your hotel and dinner reservations well in advance.

 Edinburgh, Scotland